chrisclarkson/paper_to_audio/README.md

   ```

 #NOTE: I have noticed that the open source voices on linux do not sound very good....
 I am still trying to find a way around this...
-The best solution that I can find (for now) is to install a separate TTS software called 'Festival': `sudo apt-get install festival; cat downloaded_paper.txt | festival --tts`.
+The best solution that I can find (for now) is to install a separate TTS software called 'Festival': `sudo apt-get install festival`
+and implement the TTS step as follows:
+`cat downloaded_paper.txt | festival --tts`.